arapaima-uk/source.arapaima-uk.github.io/content/post/2017-12-12-database-delivery-ssdt-vsts.md

 ![The SSDT Table Desginer](https://s3-eu-west-1.amazonaws.com/aksidjenakfjg/database-delivery-ssdt-vsts/ssdt-table-designer.png)

-This is just a text file with the extension `.sql`, the "Access-style" table designer is just a representation of the contents of the file.
+This is just a text file with the extension `.sql`, the "Access-style" table designer is just an alternative representation of the contents of the file.
 This is one of the more difficult points for newcomers to SSDT to grasp - at this point we are no longer connected to a database, we are only working with files on our desktop.
 This isn't even the file that will be run when we deploy the database project - keen-eyed readers will have observed that this file could only be run _once_ in any case, as it starts with `CREATE TABLE`, which will fail the second time we try to create a table with the same name.
-More on how what actually happens later.
+There will be more detail on what actually happens later.
 The only object type for which we get this designer is tables, stored procedures - for example -  are just stored as `.sql` files:

 ![A stored procedure in SSDT](https://s3-eu-west-1.amazonaws.com/aksidjenakfjg/database-delivery-ssdt-vsts/stored-procedure-in-ssdt.png)